RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	for	the	same	reasons	as	overwriting,	as	zeroing	is	the same	process	but	involves	writing	null	values	to	data	sectors.

-### Question # 45 - Which	of	the	following	types	of	threats	is	often	made	possible	via	socialengineering	tactics?
+### [important] Question # 45 - Which	of	the	following	types	of	threats	is	often	made	possible	via	social engineering	tactics?
 A.	Data	loss
 B.	System	vulnerabilities
 C.	Advanced	persistent	threats
 D.	Insufficient	due	diligence
 Answer: C.

-Advanced	persistent	threats	occur	when	an	attacker	is	able	to	gain access	to	a	system	and	reside	there	for	a	long	period	of	time	without being	detected.
+**Advanced	persistent	threats	occur	when	an	attacker	is	able	to	gain access	to	a	system	and	reside	there	for	a	long	period	of	time	without being	detected.
 This	is	usually	done	to	snoop	on	traffic	or	collect information	over	time.
-Often	it	is	accomplished	through	social engineering	tactics	to	gain	access	to	valid	and	real	accounts	so	that access	can	be	performed	without	detection.
+Often	it	is	accomplished	through	social engineering	tactics	to	gain	access	to	valid	and	real	accounts	so	that access	can	be	performed	without	detection**.

 A	is	incorrect	because	data	loss	refers	to	an	organization	losing	access to	data	or	the	data	becoming	corrupted,	without	appropriate	backups or	means	of	access.
 This	typically	occurs	due	to	hardware	or	system failure	or	due	to	the	destruction	or	corruption	of	encryption	keys.